AlvaroReynier/AlvaroReynier/README.md

 </div>
 <div>
  <h2>about me</h2>
- - Python: 3+ years of experience in automation scripts
+<p>- Python: 3+ years of experience in automation scripts</p>
-- Data analysis: 3 years of experience in cleaning with pandas and data visualization with libraries such as Plotly, Matplotlib and Seaborn, as well as with tools such as Power BI, Tableu and Looker Studio
+<p>- Data analysis: 3 years of experience in cleaning with pandas and data visualization with libraries such
+     as Plotly, Matplotlib and Seaborn, as well as with tools such as Power BI, Tableu and Looker Studio</p>
-- Machine learning and deep learning: 2 years of experience in using libraries such as tensorflow, Scikit-learn and Keras, for natural language processing and predictive models
+<p>- Machine learning and deep learning: 2 years of experience in using libraries such as
+     tensorflow, Scikit-learn and Keras, for natural language processing and predictive models </p>
-- Web scraping: 1 year of experience with selenium, requests and BeautifulSoup
+<p>- Web scraping: 1 year of experience with selenium, requests and BeautifulSoup</p>
-- Django: 1 year of experience with Django and Django rest framework
+<p>- Django: 1 year of experience with Django and Django rest framework</p>
-- Google Cloud: 8 months of BigQuery administration
+<p>- Google Cloud: 8 months of BigQuery administration</p>
 </div>
 <div>
  <h2>projects</h2>